Sanrax/flashcart-guides/docs/tutorials/ncard-conversion.md

         At this stage you may now continue using a Slot 2 USB adapter on a DS/DS Lite system if you prefer, as the cartridge now has a working uDisk installed.
 You can follow the below steps but instead copying & deleting the required files from a computer.

 1. Power on your console and launch GodMode9i via Unlaunch or Twilightmenu++.
 Enter the `[sd:]` drive and nagivate to the `N-Card Conversion` folder.
-Highlight `DSYSTEM` and press `L`, then highlight `xmenu.dat` and press `L`.
-Press Y to copy the two files to the clipboard.
+Highlight `DSYSTEM` and press the `L` trigger, then highlight `xmenu.dat` and press the `L` trigger.
+Press `Y` to copy the two files to the clipboard.

 1. Back out to the drive screen and enter the `[fat:]` drive.
 Press `Y` to paste and select the `Copy files` option.